samecrowder/ac215_MSMBAllstars/README.md

                 └── requirements.txt
 Preprocess container
 ------------
-- This container ingests 4.65GB of the [Food-101 dataset](https://www.tensorflow.org/datasets/catalog/food101) and performs image preprocessing before uploading the modified data to a GCS Bucket.
-- It also fetches and uploads [nutritional data](https://raw.githubusercontent.com/prasertcbs/basic-dataset/master/nutrients.csv) as a CSV file to the same GCS Bucket.
 - Required inputs: GCS Project Name and GCS Bucket Name.
 - Output: Processed data stored in the GCS Bucket.

-(1) `src/preprocessing/preprocess.py`: This file manages the preprocessing of our 4.65GB dataset.
-Image dimensions are resized to 128x128 pixels to expedite subsequent processing.
-We apply random transformations such as horizontal flips, rotations, and zooms.
-These preprocessed images are batch-processed and uploaded to the GCS Bucket as a zip file.
+(1) `src/preprocessing/preprocess.py`: This file manages the preprocessing of our dataset.
+TODO(sam) determine what preprocessing we do exactly

 (2) `src/preprocessing/requirements.txt`: Lists the Python packages essential for image preprocessing.
+TODO(sam) which of these do we actually need?

 (3) `src/preprocessing/Dockerfile`: The Dockerfile is configured to use `python:3.9-slim-buster`.
 It sets up volumes and uses secret keys (which should not be uploaded to GitHub) for connecting to the GCS Bucket.